atc-project/atc-api/README.md

 | Response Actions | **NOT** supported |
 | Response Playbooks | **NOT** supported |
 | Detection Rules | **NOT** supported |

+* Fully supported - User can view, insert and update the data
+* Partially supported - User can only view data

 # Docker